Bath Salts Abuse Facts & Statistics

 A Plain Deadly Drug

 Bath salts are a relatively new designer drug.
 In 2009, there were zero calls placed to Poison Control Centers regarding bath salt abuse.
 Since 2010, however, Poison Control Centers have received 2,237 bath salts related calls from 47 states and the District of Columbia.
-On December 21, 2010, the American Association of Poison Control Centers issued the first warning about bath salts abuse.
+On December 21, 2010, the American Association of Poison Control Centers issued the first warning about bath salts abuse in hopes to dissuade people from using this dangerous and deadly drug.